lpewton/stock-controller/README.md

 ### In settings.py:
 1. Add app to installed apps, at the bottom of the list
+2. Set DEBUG = True (For security reasons, it's important to set it back to False at the end of the project)

 ### In ElephantSQL:
 1. Create an external database